 This is the homepage of Michael Kuhn (né Müller).
 I am from Leipzig and/or Dresden and lived in Pasadena, CA, for three years while studying at Caltech.
 I did my PhD in the lab of Peer Bork at the EMBL Heidelberg, working on integrating protein-chemical interactions with phenotypic data to predict drug targets and to find the molecular basis of side effects.

 Between 2009 and 2016, I worked as a post doc in the labs of Andreas Beyer (first Biotec, TU Dresden, now University of Cologne), Tony Hyman and Marino Zerial (MPI-CBG).
-My main topics of research are: the evolutionary analysis of the centrosome, the conservation of tissue-specific gene expression patterns between distant species, and the analysis of large-scale screening data.
+My main topics of research were: the evolutionary analysis of the centrosome, the conservation of tissue-specific gene expression patterns between distant species, and the analysis of large-scale screening data.
 Since 2016, I have been a staff scientist in the lab of Peer Bork, partially managing the lab and also performing research on the gut micriobiota and the effects of medications on humans.
 My wife, Christiane Kuhn, and I are happy parents of three children.

 Elsewhere: Twitter, bioCS, a blog, Tumblr, Biology StackExchange